Liverpool won't make the mistake of underestimating Villarreal, says Klopp

-LIVERPOOL, England : Liverpool manager Juergen Klopp said on Tuesday that Juventus and Bayern Munich may have underestimated Villarreal but his team will not make the same mistake when the two sides meet in the first leg of their Champions League semi-final this week.
+LIVERPOOL: Liverpool manager Jurgen Klopp said on Tuesday (Apr 26) that Juventus and Bayern Munich may have underestimated Villarreal, but his team will not make the same mistake when the two sides meet in the first leg of their Champions League semi-final this week.

 Villarreal have been a surprise package in this season's competition, having beaten European giants Juve and Bayern in the knockout stages to reach their first Champions League semi-final in 16 years.